published: 17.02.26

 Tier1: https://tier1online.com/

-Make sure you fully understand the specification of the hardware you're getting, and read up about the grading system they offer: typically there are 3 grades or more, from mint / like new condition, all the way down to damaged but working.
-Check grades of things like displays: you may end up with a scratched display, which some people are fine with , and some are not.
+Make sure you fully understand the specification of the hardware you're getting, and read up about the grading system that's offered by the supplier: typically there are 3 grades or more, from mint / like new condition, all the way down to damaged but working.
+The supplier may or may not include packaging / boxes (if that's important to you).
+Check the grades of things like displays: you may end up with a scratched display, which some people are fine with, and some are not.
 Always ask suppliers to confirm if you're not sure.